itscodenation/curriculum-15-16/units/2-HTML1/sessions/1-BasicTags/README.md

 #####Slide 8
 The teacher should lead the class in a live coding session in which everyone creates the webpage on slide 8.

-Be sure to have the studentsrun the page in the browswer before moving on to the You Do.
+Be sure to have the students run the page in the browser before moving on to independent practice.

 ### Independent Practice ("You Do")
 #####Slides 8-9
 Pages have a head and a body just like you and me.
 They cannot over lap!
 The head of the page contains all data outside of the browser window.

-Students will then create the webpage on slide 9
+Students will then create the webpage on slide 9.

 ### Closing/Homework
 #####Slide 10